kksgandhi/other-peoples-money/notes.md

 Version 2:

- - Margaret Thatcher Quote
+ - Include the Margaret Thatcher Quote at the beginning
- - Percent remaining
+ - What percent of the area is remaining?
- - average American
+ - Convert the money each billionaire has into the amount an American would need to make in a year
- - can't just take the money and throw it at our problems
+ - No, you can't just take the money billionaires have, it's all tied up in stocks.
+Nor can you just throw money at your problems.
  - during the pandemic, richest made...
- - trickle down economics?
-Something about it??
+ - Maybe some sort of fact about trickle-down economics?
- - money per U.S. resident...
+ - Bring up the money per U.S. resident of big spending items.
- - 400 people is...
+ - 400 people is enough to fill a ballroom...
  - Investment is an odd profession, it's the only one where the barrier to entry is having money previously
  - If U.S. land was distributed like U.S. wealth?
  - Of 108 countries ranked, there are only 27 with a higher inequality than the U.S.